 The OIG confirmed that staff transfer rules are potentially open to misinterpretation, as the OIG and DHR may differ in their understandings of the personnel regulations.
-Any initial inadvertent reading by the OIG was dispelled upon further review for the 2023 period, in which the audit's primary findings revealed that personnel transfers and reclassifications period adhered to regulations and there was no deliberate attempt to circumvent rules.
+Upon further review for the 2023 period, the audit's primary findings revealed that personnel transfers and reclassifications period adhered to regulations and that there was no deliberate attempt to circumvent rules.